memiiso/debezium-server-iceberg/docs/DOCS.md

 Read [application.properties.example](..%2Fdebezium-server-iceberg-dist%2Fsrc%2Fmain%2Fresources%2Fdistro%2Fconf%2Fapplication.properties.example)

 ## Schema Change Behaviour

-It is possible to get out of sync schemas between source and target tables.
-For Example when the source database change its schema, adds or drops field.
-Below possible schema changes and current behavior documented.
+Source systems frequently undergo schema changes.
+This can include adding new fields, removing existing ones, or modifying the structure of existing fields.
+Here, we'll document the potential schema changes we anticipate and how the system currently handles them.

 **NOTE**: Full schema evaluation is not supported.
-But sema expansion like field addition is supported, see `debezium.sink.iceberg.allow-field-addition` setting.
+But sema expansion like field addition, field expansion are supported, see `debezium.sink.iceberg.allow-field-addition` setting.

 #### Adding new column to source (A column missing in destination iceberg table)